feddelegrand7/fabricerin/README.md

 You can set an image as a background or as a foreground (overlay) for a canvas as follows:

+> Note that due to security reasons, you won’t be able to replicate the
+> following example on some images’ sources.

 ``` r
 ui <- fluidPage(